Introduction

 Overall

 Summary of my assessment of the publication.
-Observations about the usefulness and quality of the publication
+Observations about the usefulness and quality of the content.

 Details